-Colonial medicine was based on European medical methods and theories; no one then understood how diseases or infection spread.
-One of the main theories focused on the need for a total balance of tension and fluids in the body; this delicate balance was essential to both physical and mental health.
-This concept played an important role in Washington's death.
+Colonial medicine was based on European medical methods and theories.
+No one understood how diseases or infection spread.
+One of the main theories focused on the need for a total balance of tension and fluids in the body.
+This delicate balance was essential to both physical and mental health.
+To achieve this balance, Washington's doctors bled him several times.
+They may have thought that removing extra blood would lessen the swelling in his throat.
+Unfortunately they took so much blood that it was hard for Washington's body to fight the illness.